Santa Catalina, Ilocos Sur: Economy

-As of February 2006, Santa Catalina with a poverty incidence of 7.9 percent and Vigan City with a poverty incidence of 8.6 percent, are the top two municipalities/cities with lowest poverty incidences in Ilocos Sur, and for the entire northern Luzon.
+As of February 2006, Santa Catalina with a poverty incidence of 7.9 percent and Vigan City with a poverty incidence of 8.6 percent, are the top two municipalities/cities with lowest poverty incidents in Ilocos Sur, and for the entire northern Luzon.
 This is among the results of the Poverty Mapping Project implemented by the National Statistical Coordination Board (NSCB) with funding assistance from the World Bank ASEM Trust Fund in response to the increasing demand for local level poverty estimates.

 Trade

-The main source of income for the locals include farming, fishing and small-scale businesses.
+The main source of income for the locals include farming, fishing, and small-scale businesses.
 As with most Philippine towns, the phenomenon of migrant labor has also contributed much to the development of the town.
-It is evidenced by the numerous mansions and large houses that dot the area along with the vast expanse of active farms and fields.
-Santa Catalina is only four (4) kilometers away from Vigan City, which is the province's center of commerce and trade, and because of this; there are few establishments in the locality.
+It is evidenced by the numerous mansions and large houses that dot the area, along with the vast expanse of active farms and fields.
+Santa Catalina is only four (4) kilometers away from Vigan City, which is the province's center of commerce and trade.
 Santa Catalina has yet to establish a Central Business District (CBD).
 Residents currently go to Vigan to sell their produce and at the same time buy their household needs and other goods and merchandise that will be retailed in the locality.